anushaporeddy030697/student_internship_management/README.md

 9/30/33
 Worked on company page and its dashboards which will give information about jos postings

+10/07/22
+Worked on Student page like how they are going to apply for the posted jobs

 ** Manikanta Arumilli **
 ------------------------
 I am manikanta I have a quiet good experience on html and css it helps me to do a website design and style sheets for my project